INTRA-CATEGORICAL ANALOGY

 Conclusion: O probably has the property m.

-O is similar to P. This means that they share a common set of features, and therefore belong to the category C defined by those features.
-In conclusion, as members of the same category C, O and P probably share other properties, among them m.
-This means that the predicate « — is like” is to be interpreted as a weaker form of « — is the same as”; analogy is seen as a weakened identity.
+O is similar to P. This means that they share a common set of properties, and therefore belong to the category C defined by these properties.
+As members of the same category C, O and P are likely to share other properties, including m.
+This means that the predicate « — is like” is to be interpreted as a weaker form of « — is the same as »; analogy is to be seen as a weakened identity.

-Deduction and induction are considered valid forms of reasoning.
-The purpose of the discussion about the possibility of reducing analogy to deduction or induction is to determine whether or not analogy is also valid as a form of reasoning.
-Reasoning by analogy is sometimes used to prove the existence of God, the ideological stakes of this issue are therefore high.
+Deduction and induction are regarded as valid forms of reasoning.
+The purpose of discussing about the possibility of reducing analogy to deduction or induction is to determine whether or not analogy is also a valid form of reasoning.
+Analogical reasoning is sometimes used to prove the existence of God, so the ideological stakes are high.

 3. Arguments based on intra-categorical analogy

-— Categories as a whole are structured according to their respective definition; two individuals belong to the same category if they have the same definition.
+— Two individuals belong to the same category if they have the same definition.

-— Categories may be gradual, S. Rule of Justice.
+— Categories may be graded S. Rule of Justice.

-— Categorical analogies may be restructured S. A pari; Definition (III).
+— Categorical analogies may be restructured see A pari; Definition (III).

 4. Refutation of categorical analogy